EBI-Metagenomics/MAG-to-assembly-pipeline/README.md

 1. **Creation of Input for the Main Script**

    Download lists of accessions from MGnify catalogs and ENA, merge them, remove redundancy, and exclude accessions that have been processed in previous runs of the pipeline.
-This step is skipped if runnning on user-provided input accessions.
+This step is skipped if running on user-provided input accessions.

 2. **MAG-to-Assembly Linking**